Field effect two-dimensional electron gases in modulation-doped InSb surface quantum wells

 Wafers G1 and G2 are characterized by a strong and tunable spin orbit interaction (SOI), as demonstrated by the weak anti-localization (WAL) conductivity peak observed in all Hall bars.
 The strength of SOI was determined from fits to $\Delta\sigma_{xx}$ using the Hikami-Larkin-Nagaoka (HLN) model,\cite{hikami1980spin} where $\Delta\sigma_{xx} = \sigma_{xx}(B)-\sigma_{xx}(0)$, $\sigma_{xx}(B)$ is the field-dependent conductivity, and $\sigma_{xx}(0)$ is a constant background conductivity.
 Figure \ref{WAL}(b) shows the density dependence of the spin-orbit strength in samples G1-1 and G2-1, obtained from fits presented in Figure \ref{WAL}(a).
-The Rashba parameter $\alpha_{SO}$ is related to spin orbit length via $\alpha_{SO} = \Delta_{SO}/2k_F$ and $\Delta_{SO} = \sqrt{2\hbar^2/\tau_D \tau_{SO}}$ where $\Delta_{SO}$ is the energy gap, $k_F$ is the Fermi wave vector, $\tau_D$ is the diffusion time, and $\tau_{SO}$ is the spin orbit time.
-The Rashba parameter $\alpha_{SO}$ reaches a maximum of nearly 130 meV$\cdot\text{\AA}$ at the highest density in G1: being related to structural asymmetry, $\alpha_{SO}$ is enhanced by the asymmetry of the wavefunction in the QW at high electric fields.
-Comparing wafers G1 and G2, $\alpha_{SO}$ is weakened in G2 by nearly a factor of two for all devices measured.
-The delta-doped InAlSb layer in G2 is responsible for this behavior: it causes band bending that pulls the 2DEG wavefunction towards the center of the QW, thereby reducing the structural asymmetry and Rashba component of the SOI.
+The Rashba coefficient $\alpha_{so}$ is related to spin orbit length via $\alpha_{so} = \Delta_{so}/2k_F$ and $\Delta_{so} = \sqrt{2\hbar^2/\tau_D \tau_{so}}$ where $\Delta_{so}$ is the energy gap, $k_F$ is the Fermi wave vector, $\tau_D$ is the diffusion time, and $\tau_{so}$ is the spin orbit time.
+The Rashba coefficient $\alpha_{so}$ reaches a maximum of nearly 110 meV$\cdot\text{\AA}$ at $n_{2D} = 4.6 \times 10^{11}$ cm$^{-2}$ in G1, among the highest values reported in the literature for InSb\cite{gilbertson2009zero,khodaparast2004spectroscopy,lei2022arxiv,lei2022high,kallaher2010,moehle2021} (see Table S2 from Section VIII in the Supplementary Material for an explicit comparison), but not as high as in InSbAs.\cite{moehle2021,metti2022} Being related to structural asymmetry, $\alpha_{so}$ is enhanced by the asymmetry of the wavefunction in the QW at high electric fields.
+Three factors significantly enhance structural asymmetry in G1: (i) the \textit{n}-InSb layer inside the QW, (ii) the high-$\kappa$ dielectric HfO$_2$ (with $\epsilon \approx 20$), and (iii) the 2DEG location at the surface.
+Comparing wafers G1 and G2 in Figure \ref{WAL}(b), $\alpha_{so}$ is weakened in G2 by nearly a factor of two for all devices measured.
+The delta-doped Al$_{0.1}$In$_{0.9}$Sb layer in G2 is responsible for this behavior: it causes band bending that pulls the 2DEG wavefunction towards the center of the QW, thereby reducing the structural asymmetry and Rashba component of the SOI (see section II in the Supplementary Material for bandstructure profiles of G1 and G2).
+There is thus a trade-off between mobility and strength of Rashba interactions.
 Figure \ref{WAL}(c) shows the phase coherence lengths $l_\phi$ determined from the fits to the HLN model are slightly larger in G2 than those in G1 at $T=1.6$ K. Within the same wafer, $l_\phi$ reaches a maximum at the same density as the peak mobility.
-The phase coherence in G1 increases to 2.4 \textmu m at 22 mK from 1.5 \textmu m at 1.6 K in the same device at a similar carrier density (see Section VI of the Supplementary Material).
-In contrast, $\alpha_{SO}$ remains constant from 22 mK to 1.6 K.
+The phase coherence in G1 increases to 2.4 \textmu m at 22 mK from 1.5 \textmu m at 1.6 K in the same device at a similar carrier density (see Section VIII of the Supplementary Material).
+In contrast, $\alpha_{so}$ remains constant from 22 mK to 1.6 K.